GramGra07/RookieFtcRobotController24-25-FORK/README.md

 ### Bug Fixes
 * Fixes accessing the "Manage TensorFlow Lite Models" and "Manage Sounds" links and performing Blocks and OnBotJava OpMode downloads from the REV Hardware Client.
-* Fixes issue where an I2C device driver would be auto-initialized using the parameters assigned in a previous OpMode run.
+* Fixes issue where an I2C device driver would be org.firstinspires.ftc.teamcode.auto-initialized using the parameters assigned in a previous OpMode run.
 * Improves Driver Station popup menu placement in the landscape layout.
 * Fixes NullPointerException when attempting to get a non-configured BNO055 IMU in a Blocks OpMode on an RC phone.